Clyde Cook (actor): Stardom

 In 1925 he was signed by Hal Roach for a series of short comedies.
 Some of these were directed by Stan Laurel and featured ridiculous visual gags, which Cook enacted with flair.
 One such vignette, in Wandering Papas (1926), had Cook crossing a stream on foot, by raising his shoes to his knees and striding across the water.
 In addition to his acrobatics, Cook capitalized on his facial reactions, ranging from affability to determination to blank bemusement.
 These comedies made Clyde Cook a comedy star.

 He was signed by Warner Bros. in 1927.
 He made a transition to supporting character roles in sound films, which revealed his Australian speaking voice.
 This soon typecast him in cockney roles, as in the Bulldog Drummond and Mr. Moto film series.

 Personal life

 Cook married actress Alice (née Draper) in 1925 and a child, Julia, was born of the union.
 However, the marriage was not a success and they divorced acrimoniously in 1938.

-In 1948 Cook returned to Australia to make contact with his older brother Tom, with whom he had had no contact for twelve years.
+In 1948 Cook returned to Australia to make contact with his older brother Tom, with whom he had no contact for twelve years.